whynotavailable/blags/wip/rust.md

 There exists a need to start with something much more fundamental to computer science **before** we get into the borrow checker.
 I will not be going into great detail here, just enough to make things understandable later.

-There exists two ways of allocating memory (as far as common programming) is concerned.
+There exists two ways of allocating memory (as far as common programming is concerned).
 The stack is a last in first out (LIFO) block of memory that is managed entirely by compilers.
 The heap is random access dynamic memory managed generally by software.
 The stack is faster, but comes with some limitations.
 Since it's managed at compile time, it means that you cannot have anything in the stack which has an unknown size.
 A growable list is an example.
 If you have anything like